neutrinojs/neutrino/packages/webpack-chain/README.md

 This is easier explained through the examples following.

-## Contributing

-We welcome any contributor.
-Just fork and clone, make changes, and send a pull request.

 ## Installation

-`webpack-chain` requires Node.js v6.9 and higher. `webpack-chain` also only creates configuration objects designed for use in Webpack 2.
+`webpack-chain` requires Node.js v6.9 and higher. `webpack-chain` also only creates configuration objects designed for use in Webpack 2 and 3.

 You may install this package using either Yarn or npm (choose one):